codewhitesec/qubes-keepass/README.md

 ```

 After restarting the `vault` VM again, the `gnome-keyring-daemon` should no longer start up and you can enable the *Secret
-Service* integration in the *KeePassXC* database settings.
+Service* integration in the *KeePassXC* Tools settings.

 Additionally, you need to expose the credentials you want to use with *qubes-keepass* to the *Secret Service* within your
-database security settings.
+specific database security settings.
 If you simply want to use your complete database with *qubes-keepass*, just select the your
 *Root* folder.

 Finally, copy the [qubes-keepass.py](./qubes-keepass.py) script to your `vault` VM and make sure it is executable.
 Also make